 Abby Spencer Moffat is the chief executive officer of the Diana Davis Spencer Foundation, which evolved from the Shelby Cullom Davis Foundation, established in 1962, and the Kathryn W. Davis Foundation, established in 2004.
 She joined the foundation’s board of directors in 1992 and later served as vice chair.

 In 2012, when the foundation transitioned to the Diana Davis Spencer Foundation, Moffat played a leading role in negotiating the divestiture of $4 billion in assets.
 During the next four years, she scaled the organization into a globally recognized leader in the nonprofit community with a focus on national security, education, entrepreneurship and public policy.
 Under her leadership, the foundation has been a catalyst for several major initiatives at Wheaton related to global issues, innovation and social entrepreneurship.

 Moffat, the daughter of trustee emerita Diana Davis Spencer ’60, has a long history of entrepreneurship and relationship building.
 After graduating from Mount Vernon College, she cultivated an extensive network of corporate contacts as a top headhunter.
 She later refined her talents as the owner of an event planning startup.

 Since 2009, she has been a trustee of the Heritage Foundation, an American conservative think tank based in Washington, D.C., and is the chair of the Board of Trustees of the Daniel Morgan Graduate School of National Security.
-Moffat also played an instrumental role in the creation of a sustainable, scalable employment program that provides elderly, developmentally disabled adults with opportunities for personal fulfillment at New Haven, Conn.-based Chapel Haven, a nationally accredited transitional living program and private special education school.
+Moffat also played an instrumental role in the creation of a sustainable, scalable employment program that provides older adults and persons with developmental disabilities opportunities for personal fulfillment at New Haven, Conn.-based Chapel Haven, a nationally accredited transitional living program and private special education school.